 But that’s not the end of the world, because you can counteract that inflammation by consuming omega-3 fatty acids in the form of fatty fish or fish and krill oil supplements and eating more antioxidants.
-Just make sure it’s fresh, heavy-metal free as can be and you’ll give yourself more wiggle room to eat what you want.
-Voila, you reduce the slice of your dietary pie dedicated to omega-6s, and you’re liberated from having to feel like you’re being gangstalked by polyunsaturated fatty acids.
+Just make sure it’s fresh, heavy-metal free as can be, and you’ll give yourself more wiggle room to eat what you want.
+Voila, you reduce the slice of your dietary pie dedicated to omega-6s, and you’re liberated from feeling like you’re being gang stalked by polyunsaturated fatty acids.

 Anyway, the issue with focusing on seed oils per se is that you’re missing the forest for the trees.
 It’s a larger problem of whole foods being replaced by processed quasi-foods, which are way more appealing by design.
 They’re supernormal stimuli for our tongues and noses.

 That sugar is bad for you isn’t news.
 And it’s not news that the hate for fats, leading to low-fat – meaning high-sugar foods – was pushed by the sugar industry.
 The bitter truth about sugar is that it’s processed similarly to alcohol, and at an epidemiological level, it’s highly related to elevations in incidents of metabolic disorder.

 But again, some in the online Ray Peat-o-sphere tout benefits of sugar consumption as if it weren’t associated with a load of negative outcomes.